A sentence expresses a relationship between a doer and an action.

 - since the game’s beginning

-- (Since the game’s beginning, no one had time to complete the task.)
+- Since the game’s beginning, no one went to the kitchen to check the turkey in the oven.

 - (“Since the game’s beginning” is an explanatory phrase.)